YifanShenSZ/C6H7N-aniline/Columbus/other/NH2-angles/README.md

 step = 0.1, 10 steps each direction

+## C-N-avgH from min-B1
+Starting from min-B1, scan along C-N-H1 - C-N-H2

+step = 0.1, until cannot int2cart

+An A1 pi->pi* (HOMO B1 pi to B1 pi*) state may intrude, since N-out-of-benzene-plane displacements destablize the pi system (smaller pi-pi* gap) so that pi->pi* states are favored

+Invasion is trivial crossing

+State ordering:
+* 0 to 11: A1, B1, B2, A2
+* 12 to 13: A1, B1, B2, intruder, A2

+5-state data is collected for [12, 13]

 ## C out of NH2
 Starting from min-B1, scan along C out of NH2